Connect with us

 Accordion closet door.
 PHOTO | COURTESY

-Like other types of sliding doors, accordion doors are great space-savers and can be used for closets in kitchen and bathrooms.
-Their pricing makes them ideal for buyers on budget.
+Like other types of sliding doors, accordion doors are great space-savers and can be used for closets in the kitchen and bathrooms.
+Their pricing makes them ideal for buyers on a budget.

 The downside of accordion doors is that the absence of a lower rack can make them feel unbalanced when opening and closing.